dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - [References](#References)

 ## Overview
-The finite element method (FEM) is a numerical technique used to achieve finite element analysis.
+The finite element method (FEM) is a numerical technique used to achieve finite element analysis (https://www.comsol.com/multiphysics/finite-element-method?parent=physics-pdes-numerical-042-62).
 More specfiically, FEM computes approximate solutions to boundary and initial-value problems of partial differential equations (PDEs).
 These PDEs typically arise in engineering and mathematical modeling to model, simulate, and predict the behavior of a structure (or system) in a given physical phenomenon.
 Examples of such physical phenomenons include heat transfer, mass transport, fluid flow, electromagnetics, and more.
 Given the governing equations, initial and boundary conditions, material properties of the structure, and the behavior of the structure, FEM constructs a mesh of the structure and divides it into smaller and simpler subdomains, called finite elements, connected by nodes.
 The behavior of the finite elements are described with equations assembled into a larger system of equations to model the entire problem, which is then solved with numerical methods.
 In addition to a background, history, and overview of the steps involved in FEM, this article provides an example of applying FEM to analyze piezoelectricity, the electromechanical phenomenon in which certain materials generate an electric charge in response to mechanical stress or strain.

 ## Background
 It is important to first define the following equations, principle, and method often discussed in FEM: